 About Hospice and Palliative Care

 At Dr. Soucheray’s at Home Veterinary Care, we offer animal hospice and palliative care services to families with for pets with life-limiting or incurable diseases.
 Dr. Soucheray is one of only two veterinarians in Minnesota that is certified in Animal Hospice and Palliative Care from the International Association of Animal Hospice and Palliative Care (the IAAHPC).
 She takes pride in keeping pets comfortable in their own homes.
-Our technician, Theresa, is also in the process of obtaining her certification in Animal Hospice and Palliative Care.

 Animal hospice includes the following services: